Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

-- The Tigers outscore opponents by 6.5 points per game (scoring 79.2 points per game to rank 80th in college basketball while giving up 72.7 per outing to rank 225th in college basketball) and have a +91 scoring differential overall.
+- The Tigers are outscoring opponents by 6.5 points per game with a +91 scoring differential overall.
+They put up 79.2 points per game (80th in college basketball) and give up 72.7 per outing (223rd in college basketball).

-- Memphis grabs 37.3 rebounds per game (148th in college basketball) compared to the 37.4 of its opponents.
+- The 37.3 rebounds per game Memphis averages rank 149th in college basketball.
+Its opponents pull down 37.4 per contest.

-- Memphis connects on 1.1 fewer threes per contest than the opposition, 7.6 (171st in college basketball) compared to its opponents' 8.7.

-- Memphis forces 13.6 turnovers per game (71st in college basketball) while committing 12.9 (283rd in college basketball play).
+- Memphis and its opponents have been relatively even in the turnover battle.
+The Tigers commit 12.9 per game (285th in college basketball) and force 13.6 (69th in college basketball action).

 SMU Performance Insights

-- The Mustangs outscore opponents by 14.0 points per game (posting 75.6 points per game, 172nd in college basketball, and conceding 61.6 per contest, 13th in college basketball) and have a +196 scoring differential.
+- The Mustangs outscore opponents by 14.0 points per game (posting 75.6 points per game, 172nd in college basketball, and allowing 61.6 per outing, 13th in college basketball) and have a +196 scoring differential.

-- SMU grabs 40.7 rebounds per game (39th in college basketball) while allowing 34.6 per outing to opponents.
-It outrebounds opponents by 6.1 boards per game.
+- SMU ranks 37th in college basketball at 40.7 rebounds per game.
+That's 6.1 more than the 34.6 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.